vyos/vyos-documentation/docs/interfaces/tunnel.rst

 GRE-Bridge
 ^^^^^^^^^^
 While normal GRE is for layer 3, GRE-Bridge is for layer 2.
-GRE-Bridge can encasulate Ethernet frames, thus it can be bridged with other interfaces to create datalink layer segments that span multiple remote sites.
+GRE-Bridge can encapsulate Ethernet frames, thus it can be bridged with other interfaces to create datalink layer segments that span multiple remote sites.

 Layer 2 GRE example: